You are here

-- U.S. exports of services to United Kingdom were an estimated $69.6 billion in 2017, 4.1% ($2.8 billion) more than 2016, and 17.6% greater than 2007 levels.
-Leading services exports from the U.S. to United Kingdom were in the financial services, travel, and professional and management services sectors.
+- U.S. exports of services to United Kingdom were an estimated $74.9 billion in 2018, 7.6% ($5.3 billion) more than 2017, and 24.9% greater than 2008 levels.
+Leading services exports from the U.S. to United Kingdom were in the financial services, travel, and intellectual property (industrial processes) sectors.

-- U.S. foreign direct investment (FDI) in United Kingdom (stock) was $747.6 billion in 2017, a 9.0% increase from 2016.
+- U.S. foreign direct investment (FDI) in United Kingdom (stock) was $747.6 billion in 2017 (latest data available), a 9.0% increase from 2016.
 U.S. direct investment in United Kingdom is led by nonbank holding companies, finance and insurance, and manufacturing.

-- United Kingdom's FDI in the United States (stock) was $540.9 billion in 2017, up 1.1% from 2016.
+- United Kingdom's FDI in the United States (stock) was $540.9 billion in 2017 (latest data available), up 1.1% from 2016.
 United Kingdom's direct investment in the U.S. is led by manufacturing, finance and insurance, and information services.

 - Sales of services in United Kingdom by majority U.S.-owned affiliates were $232.1 billion in 2016 (latest data available), while sales of services in the United States by majority United Kingdom-owned firms were $143.3 billion.